 But the point remains: six out of seven isn’t good enough, as anyone with an allergy knows all too well.

-Recently, fair spouse and I enjoyed a television program in which an older married couple, both of them highly successful professionals and loving parents, discuss their eldest daughter’s plan to get engaged rather quickly to her college sweetheart.
+Recently, I enjoyed a television program in which an older married couple, both of them highly successful professionals and loving parents, discuss their eldest daughter’s plan to get engaged rather quickly to her college sweetheart.
 They think well enough of the young man, but they are unnerved by how fast the relationship is moving.

 They talk a bit about options, but quickly agree on the only sensible course of action: “Well, of course they should live together first.”